martinthomson/quic-tls/draft-thomson-quic-tls.md

 of encryption.
 QUIC can therefore operate without restarting sequence numbers.

+## TLS Handshake Encryption

+TLS 1.3 adds encryption for handshake messages.
+This introduces an additional transition between different record protection keys during the handshake.
+A consequence of this is that it becomes more important to explicitly identify the transition from one set of keys to the next (see {{key-update}}).

+## Key Update {#key-update}

+Each time that the TLS record protection keys are changed, the message initiating the change could be lost.
+This results in subsequent packets being indecipherable to the peer that receives them.
+Key changes happen at the conclusion of the handshake and and immediately after a KeyUpdate message.

+TLS relies on an ordered, reliable transport and therefore provides no other mechanism to ensure that a peer receives the message initiating a key change prior to receiving the subsequent messages that are protected using the new key.
+A similar mechanism here would introduce head-of-line blocking.

+The simplest solution here is to steal a single bit from the unprotected part of the QUIC header that signals key updates, similar to how DTLS signals the epoch on each packet.
+The epoch bit is encoded into 0x80 of the QUIC public flags.

+Each time the epoch bit changes, an attempt is made to update the keys used to read.
+Peers are prohibited from sending multiple KeyUpdate messages until they see a reciprocal KeyUpdate to prevent the chance that a transition is undetected as a result of two changes in this bit.

+The transition from cleartext to encrypted packets is exempt from this limit of one key change.
+Two key changes occur during the handshake.
+The server sends packets in the clear, plus packets protected using handshake and application data keys.
+With only a single bit available to discriminate between keys, packets protected with the application data keys will have the same bit value as cleartext packets.
+This condition will be easily identified and handled, likely by discarding the application data, since the encrypted packets will be highly unlikely to be valid.

+## Sequence Number Reconstruction

+Each peer maintains a 48-bit send sequence number that is incremented with each packet that is sent (even retransmissions).
+The least significant 8-, 16-, 32-, or 48-bits of this number is encoded in the QUIC sequence number field in every packet.
+A 16-bit send epoch number is maintained; the epoch is incremented each time new record protection keying material is used.
+The least significant bit of the epoch number is encoded into the epoch bit (0x80) of the QUIC public flags.

+A receiver maintains the same values, but recovers values based on the packets it receives.
+This is based on the sequence number of packets that it has received.
+A simple scheme predicts the receive sequence number of an incoming packet by incrementing the sequence number of the most recent packet to be successfully decrypted by one and expecting the sequence number to be within a range centered on that value.
+The receive epoch value is incremented each time that the epoch bit (0x80) changes.

+The sequence number used for record protection is the 64-bit value obtained by concatenating the epoch and sequence number, both in network byte order.

 ## Alternative Design: Exporters

 An exporter could be used to provide keying material for a QUIC-specific record